supermacro/flecha/README.md

 **This is a work in progress**.

+## Features

+### JSON only

+v1 of Flecha focus only on JSON requests and responses.

+Future versions of Flecha *may* allow for handling other sorts of input and output data.

 ### Litmus Test

-I am happy declaring a 1.0 once the following is done
+The road to 1.0

 - [ ] HTTP body / content-type decoders
   - [x] JSON
 - [ ] Decent level of tests
 - [ ] Handle `PATCH` request
 - [ ] CORS?
-  - at hte very leats have a `OPTIONS` request
+  - at the very least have a `OPTIONS` request
 - [ ] Dependency injection
 - [ ] Middleware
 - [ ] Built-In Parsers